Saint Spyridon Church, Trieste: History

-Much of the information known about the Serbs of Trieste in this period comes from the attempts of Trieste's Serbs to document their numbers and their social and economic standing in order to justify their request for a permanent Serbian priest.
-At one point in 1769 the Serbs reminded the empress of their wealth and suggested that another city might be more amenable for their trade.
-Only then did Maria Theresa issue the Triestine Serbs the right to have an "Illyrian" (Serbian) priest.
+Due to the instability of the grounds on which the first church was erected, a join decision was made to demolish the existing one and to erect a second church.
+Construction began on March 2, 1861, and it was designed by architect Carlo Maciachini.
+The exterior decor was entrusted to Pompey Bertini and Antony Karelia, the interior painted decorations and the design of exterior decorations were done by Giuseppe Bertini, while Emilio Bisi produced sculptures for the facade.
+The marble used to build the church comes from Carrara, Verona, Karst Plateau and Istria.
+Construction of the church was finished on September 2, 1868, and a small consecration took place on September 20, 1869.

 The first permanent Serbian priest in Trieste was Haralampije Mamula from Ogulin in the western Military Frontier.
 He served from 1771 until his death in 1790.

-Such issues of church affairs between the ecclesiastical and the state (Maria Theresa) led to the dissolution of the joint community in 1781.
-The Greek left Saint Spyridon and later built a new church dedicated to St. Nicholas.
-The Serbs eventually paid them 20,000 florins for their share of Saint Spyridon.
-The separate Serb community continued its work independently and as early as 1782 it was officially established.

-Due to the instability of the grounds on which the first church was erected, a joint decision was made to demolish the existing one and to erect the second church.
-The construction began on March 2, 1861, and it was designed by architect Carlo Maciachini.
-The exterior decor was entrusted to Pompey Bertini and Antony Karelia, the interior painted decorations and design of exterior decorations were produced by Giuseppe Bertini, and Emilio Bisi produced sculptures for the facade.
-The marble used to build the church comes from Carrara, Verona, Karst Plateau and Istria.
-The construction of the church was finished on September 2, 1868, and a small consecration took place on September 20, 1869.

 From 1994 up to administrative changes within the dioceses of the Serbian Orthodox Church, the parish in Trieste fell within the Metropolitanate of Zagreb and Ljubljana.
 Since 2011, it is under the jurisdiction of the Serbian Orthodox Eparchy of Austria and Switzerland.

 Saint Spyridon Church treasury holds numerous objects, historical documents, icons and various works of art, dating back to 1751.